projectcalico/calico/security/auto-host-endpoints.md

 This means that policy targetting these automatic host endpoints will function correctly with the policy put in place to select those nodes, even if over time the node's IPs or labels change.

 Automatic host endpoints are differentiated from other host endpoints by the label `projectcalico.org/created-by: calico-kube-controllers`.
+Enable or disable automatic host endpoints by configuring the default KubeControllersConfiguration resource.

 ### Profiles